Vitols999/QMS-WIKI/DevelopingDocumentation.md

             - - -
             [Prev](... | [Home](... | [Manual](... | ...

-    *   Do not use the Markdown directive `- - -` to insert a horizontal rule, that is, a horizontal line running from the left edge of the browser window to the right edge.
+    * Do not use the Markdown directive `\- \- \-` (Some backslashes added to avoid misinterpretation!) to insert a horizontal rule, that is, a horizontal line running from the left edge of the browser window to the right edge.
 This special way of coding a horizontal rule is regarded as part of the navigation bars and will be removed anywhere else in the file when the navigation bars are automatically inserted or updated.
 Rather, use the Markdown variants `---` or `***`, if you need a horizontal rule somewhere in your Markdown file.

     *   Leave the header and footer line of the table of contents (TOC) at the top of the page unchanged.
 These lines look like